 The lemurs know how to stay happy and carefree, though the treetops is not always the safest place to be —

 Because when a fossa, a nocturnal mongoose comes creeping up trees and sinks their teeth into a lemur's throat when sleeping.

 Sadly, this is part of nature, but its a known cause of their demise thus, provoking many lemur lovers to cry out - Why?

-I've written a poem of my favorite lemur, but their are many more lemurs to enjoy.
+I've written a poem of my favorite lemur, but there are many more lemurs to enjoy.
 These endangered nocturnal lemurs live in the dry forests of western Madagascar and rarely leave the forests' trees.
 Little is known of these rare primates.
 I thought I would shed some light on these beautiful creatures.
 It is a myth, though, that Lemurs use these long tails to hang from trees like some primates are able to do.

 Below I have named and described a few more lemurs:

 The Ring-tailed Lemurs communicate with each other with short grunting sounds or a quick bark to keep the group together while foraging or to warn each other about approaching predators.

-There’s the Mouse, who has the cutest, expressive face I’ve seen, are the smallest of the lemurs, but the pygmy mouse lemur is the smallest primate in the world.
+The Mouse, who has the cutest, expressive face I’ve seen, are the smallest of the lemurs, but the pygmy mouse lemur is the smallest primate in the world.
 Its head and body are less than two and a half inches (six centimeters) long, though its tail is a bit more than twice that length.

-There’s also the Golden-crowned - The fur of the Golden-Crowned Sifaka Lemur is a white or cream color.
+The Golden-crowned - The fur of the Golden-Crowned Sifaka Lemur is a white or cream color.
 On top of the head though is a crown of gold which is where the name comes from.
 They weigh about 7 ½ pounds as mature adults.
-They have a very long tail that they rely on for vertical leaping and for climbing.
+They have a very long tail that they rely on for vertical leaping and for climbing. (pictured)